Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation

-Now we substitute the upper bound on $w_{max}[t]$ from~Claim~\ref{clm:maxflip-ub} into Equation~(\ref{eq:acc-bound}) and apply $w_t \leq w$.
-We get that, for sufficiently large $T$, conditioned on event $E$, with probability at least $0.995$, the maximum error of Algorithm~\ref{alg:item-w} over time steps $t\in[T]$ is
+Now we substitute the upper bound on $w_{max}[t]$ from~\Clm{maxflip-ub} into Equation~(\ref{eq:acc-bound}) and apply $w_t \leq w$.
+We get that, for sufficiently large $T$, conditioned on event $E$, with probability at least $0.995$, the maximum error of \Alg{item-w} over time steps $t\in[T]$ is

-Finally, by a union bound over the event $E$ and the event that the error of Algorithm~\ref{alg:item-w} is greater than Equation~(\ref{eq:item-final}) we obtain: For sufficiently large $T$, the maximum error of Algorithm~\ref{alg:item-w} over time steps $t\in[T]$ is bounded by Equation~(\ref{eq:item-final}) with probability at least $0.99$. \end{proof}
+Finally, by a union bound over the event $E$ and the event that the error of \Alg{item-w} is greater than Equation~(\ref{eq:item-final}) we obtain: For sufficiently large $T$, the maximum error of \Alg{item-w} over time steps $t\in[T]$ is bounded by Equation~(\ref{eq:item-final}) with probability at least $0.99$. \end{proof}